everpub/openscienceprize/proposal-v2.md

 ## Openness first

-The project will be run like an open-source project, with the proponents as the first members of a community we will build around the ideas discussed here.
+The proponents (and contributors to http://github.com/betatim/openscienceprize) will form the first members of a community we will build around this proposal.

 The [XXXour-name-here
 proposal](https://github.com/betatim/openscienceprize) was written in